dalecurtis/video-animation-frame/explainer.md

 # Implementation Details
-* When texImage2D() or drawImage() is called during an active VideoFrameRequestCallback, implementations should ensure that the video frame used is the one matching the active callback.
+* When texImage2D() or drawImage() is called during an active VideoFrameRequestCallback, implementations shall ensure that the video frame used is the one matching the active callback.
-* Just like window.requestAnimationFrame(), callbacks are one-shot. video.requestAnimationFrame() must be called again for the next frame.
+* Just like window.requestAnimationFrame(), callbacks are one-shot. video.requestAnimationFrame() must be called again to get the next frame.
-* For protected content or cases where video frame details should not be surfaced, implementations should be allowed to surface a NotSupportedError.
-If the animation frame is requested before the protection status is known, an empty callback can be triggered once known.
+* Since VideoFrameRequestCallback will only occur on new frames, error states
+* In cases where VideoFrameMetadata can't be surfaced (e.g., [encrypted media](https://w3c.github.io/encrypted-media/#media-element-restrictions)) implementations may never satisfy the requestAnimationFrame.

 # Open Questions / Notes
-* `requestAnimationFrame` is a bit of a misnomer and the proposed API diverges from [window.requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) -- we should either rename or not diverge too much (e.g., allow multiple video.requestAnimationFrame() calls that are cancellable and identifiable by some integer id).
-* Which properties would be useful to surface from WebRTC?
-* Should we also surface playback quality statistics?
-E.g., time taken to decode, etc.
-* We should hang the VideoFrameMetadata structure off of [WebGLTexture](https://developer.mozilla.org/en-US/docs/Web/API/WebGLTexture), so that for DOM-less WebGL usage where texImage2D is the only compositor we avoid the need for requestAnimationFrame() to get frame metadata.
+* We should also hang the VideoFrameMetadata structure off of [WebGLTexture](https://developer.mozilla.org/en-US/docs/Web/API/WebGLTexture), so that for DOM-less WebGL usage where texImage2D is the only compositor we avoid the need for requestAnimationFrame() to get frame metadata.
-* The API as proposed will miss some frames when compositing is done off the main thread if the next video.requestAnimationFrame() call does not happen in time.
-To rectify this we would need to make callbacks repeating and provide a cancellation mechanism.
+* The API as proposed will miss some frames when compositing happens off the main thread if a subsequent video.requestAnimationFrame() call does not happen in time.
+To rectify this we would need to make callbacks repeating.
-* There's an [AnimationProvider mix-in](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#animation-frames) which is now standardized, but doesn't allow for optional parameters, can we get some and use that?